Skirmant/xp-wallet/README.md

-Welcome to _TrumpCoin Wallet_, a standalone TrumpCoin payment app for your Android device!
+Welcome to _XP Wallet_, a standalone XP payment app for your Android device!

 This project contains several sub-projects: